steve-obrien/nimo/README.md

 ### 4. Run nimon

-    node nimon & // Note: Todo: this forks as a separate processes but does not run as a deamon process as it should.
+    node nimo & // Note: Todo: this forks as a separate processes but does not run as a deamon process as it should.

+Alternatively you can install the forever node package.

+    sudo npm install forever -g

+This installs forever globally, we can then run nimo as a deamon by running this command

+    forever start ./nimo.js